kdaily/aws-cli/proposals/pr-contrib-guide.md

 when a contributor opens a pull request for the issue.
 In addition, a user can comment on the issue that they are planning to make a contribution.
-While not required, this can be an indicator to the community that work is ongoing and should be contributed instead of duplicated.
+While not required, this can be an indicator to the community that work is ongoing and should be collaboarated on instead of duplicated.
 The contributor can then implement their change using the CONTRIBUTING guide as a reference.
 They open a pull request linked to the issue.